 a negative result when the result should be positive because of cocaine use.
 Products

-promising to alter urine test results are advertised on the Internet, and cheating
+promising to alter urine test results are advertised on the Internet.
+Cheating usually

-usually involves adding a substance to the urine to affect the test results.
-To keep
+involves adding a substance to the urine to affect the test results.
+To keep people

-people from cheating, some testers will insist on watching people while they urinate
+from cheating, some testers will insist on watching people while they urinate in the